s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 ## RDS Multi-AZ
 - used for disaster recovery
 - primary DB and synchronouly replications in diferent AZ
-- connect to RDS uses DNS address. parmary DB fails, multi-az automaticlly update the DNS to point it to secondary
+- connect to RDS uses DNS address
+- parmary DB fails, multi-az automaticlly update the DNS to point it to secondary
+- failover will take a minue our two
 - support all DB flavor except aurora, as aurora is complete fault-tolerant
 - high availability across az and not regions
 - force failover by rebooting primary instance